SenhorLucas/SenhorLucas.github.io/docs/content/posts/bash-argparse.md

 location.
 On Ubuntu 22.04 it is `/usr/share/doc/util-linux/examples/getopt-example.bash`.

+## Go get them, tiger!

+So now you have boilerplate code for most of the scripts you might want to write in Bash.
+Feel free to copy and paste, and, preferrably, mention this article somewhere.

+I hope this helps you in your journey!

 [^1]: Someone has actually contacted the authors of the `git-rev-parse` man page
     asking for improvements to readbility and they answered: "I've read it